Carnal Knowledge (film): Production

 The script was originally written as a play.
 Jules Feiffer sent it to Mike Nichols, who thought it would work better as a film.
 The script contains numerous curse words, some of which were rarely heard on the screen before this time.
+Feiffer's play would eventually be staged for the first time in 1988 in Pasadena, California, and Dallas, Texas.

 The $5 million budget was provided by Joseph E. Levine of which $1 million went to Nichols.
-The movie was shot in Vancouver.
+The movie was shot in New York City and at Panorama Film Studios in Vancouver.
 It marked a major comeback for Ann-Margret.